Laptop covered with and surrounded by chocolate chip cookies.

 Illustrative representation of the complexity of purposeful design.

-Now more than ever, advertisers have justification at our fingertips for influencing organizational priorities around data collection than ever before.
-We need to ensure that we prioritize the consumer and thoughtfully and purposefully design every touchpoint to provide the greatest chance for additional data collection.
+Now advertisers have more justification at our fingertips for influencing organizational priorities around data collection than we ever have before.
+We need to ensure that we prioritize the consumer, by thoughtfully and purposefully designing every touchpoint to provide the greatest chance for additional data collection.
 User Experience, Design, Data Science & Analytics, as well as, Finance, Legal, and Operations — Advertising is positioned to bring all groups to the table and align on how best to craft consumer journeys that prioritize ethical and legal data collection across the entire customer journey.

 It’s a matter of perspective